Franz Lucas

-Franz Bernhard Lucas (September 15, 1911, in Osnabrück – December 7, 1994, in Elmshorn) was a German concentration camp doctor.
+Franz Bernhard Lucas (15 September 1911, in Osnabrück – 7 December 1994, in Elmshorn) was a German concentration camp doctor.

 Early life and education

 Franz Lucas was the son of a butcher.
 After attending school in Osnabrück and Meppen, he passed his Abitur in 1933.
-He studied four semesters of Philology in Münster, and graduated in medical studies in Rostock and Danzig/Gdansk in 1942, where in the same year he was awarded his medical doctorate.
+He studied four semesters of Philology in Münster, and graduated in medical studies in Rostock and Danzig in 1942, where in the same year he was awarded his medical doctorate.

 Nazi career

 From June 1933 to September 1934 he was a member of the SA.
-On May 1, 1937, he joined the NSDAP.
-On November 15, 1937, he got into the SS (No. 350 030) reaching the rank of SS First Lieutenant in 1943.
+On 1 May 1937, he joined the NSDAP.
+On 15 November 1937, he got into the SS (No. 350 030), reaching the rank of SS First Lieutenant in 1943.
 In 1942, Lucas received a two-month training course under a leading contender in the Waffen-SS medical academy in Graz.

 Thereafter, he became a medical officer in Nuremberg and Belgrade.
 Because of "defeatist remarks", Lucas had to serve a short time in a probation unit.
-On September 27, 1943, he received a letter with a new assignment.
-He was summoned to the Führungshauptamt - Office Group D - in order to provide medical services to the Waffen SS in Berlin beginning on October 1.
-As of December 15, 1943, he was transferred to the Office D III for Sanitation and Camp Hygiene of WVHA in Oranienburg, led by Enno Lolling.
+On 27 September 1943, he received a letter with a new assignment.
+He was summoned to the Führungshauptamt - Office Group D - in order to provide medical services to the Waffen-SS in Berlin beginning on October 1.
+As of 15 December 1943, he was transferred to the Office D III for Sanitation and Camp Hygiene of WVHA in Oranienburg, led by Enno Lolling.

-From mid-December 1943 to late summer 1944, Lucas was a camp doctor in I Auschwitz (Truppenarzt) and operating in the Auschwitz concentration camp (Gypsy camp, Theresienstadt family camp).
-Afterwards, he had further short-term missions in the Mauthausen concentration camp in 1944, Stutthof concentration camp in 1944, Ravensbrück Concentration Camp in 1944 and Sachsenhausen in January 1945, where he served in March 1945 and appeared in Berlin with a letter of recommendation from a female Norwegian prisoner from the Ravensbrück concentration camp.
-Before the Battle of Berlin Lucas fled in April 1945 to the west.
+From mid-December 1943 to late summer 1944, Lucas was a Truppenarzt (military doctor) in Auschwitz I and operating in the Auschwitz concentration camp (Gypsy camp, Theresienstadt family camp).
+Afterwards, he had further short-term missions in the Mauthausen concentration camp in 1944, Stutthof concentration camp in 1944, Ravensbrück concentration camp in 1944, and Sachsenhausen in January 1945, where he served in March 1945 and appeared in Berlin with a letter of recommendation from a female Norwegian prisoner from the Ravensbrück concentration camp.
+Before the Battle of Berlin, Lucas fled in April 1945 to the west.

+On 8 December 1944, as Lagerarzt (camp doctor) and SS-Obersturmführer in Stutthof concentration camp, Lucas inspected the dead body of Justus Nussbaum, the brother of Osnabrück's famous painter Felix Nussbaum, to attest that Justus allegedly deceased in Lager-Block 13 at 6:50 a.m. on 7 December 1944 of a general cardiac insufficiency.

-His colleague in Ravensbrück Percy Treite said during the first Ravensbrück process about him: "Dr. Lucas was not under my responsibility, he took part in selections for the gas chamber and in shootings.
+His colleague in Ravensbrück, Percy Treite, said during the first Ravensbrück process about him: "Dr. Lucas was not under my responsibility, he took part in selections for the gas chamber and in shootings.
 After disagreements with Dr. Trommer, he went to Sachsenhausen and was sent as a punishment by all camps in Germany."
 The reason for this disagreement with Treite was that Lucas was issuing death certificates for the deceased prisoners from the concentration camp Uckermark, but they would never take a closer look.
-In addition, Treite has been present during the first shootings, after he had denied his participation and Lucas had to take over the activities; but Lucas denied this after a few days.
+In addition, Treite had been present during the first shootings, after he had denied his participation, and Lucas had to take over the activities; but Lucas denied this after a few days.